-Room air was used as radiographic contrast (Rotenberg 1914) prior to carbon dioxide (CO2) (Rosenstein 1921).
+Room air was used as a radiographic contrast (Rotenberg 1914) prior to carbon dioxide (CO2) (Rosenstein 1921).
 The first intravascular contrast to be used in humans in 1924 was a liquid (Brooks 1924).
 CO2 was studied in the arteries and veins of human patients, first via needle injection (Barrera 1956) and then via catheter delivery.